 So what can you do to make this embarrassing painful situation go away (or prevent it in the first place)?

 A well-rounded pre-shave routine is the best way to prevent ingrown hairs from digging in.
 Start with a hot shower to soften up face and whiskers.
 Once warm, use a facial cleanser (and a scrub 1-2 times per week) to prime the skin’s surface.
 Next, check your shave equipment.
 If your blade is gnarly or rusty, ingrown hairs will be the least of your worries.
 Changing up the blades may be costly, but they’re worth it for your skin’s health.

 Exfoliation or scrubbing is just a fancy word for ‘dead skin removal.’
-Removing old, dead skin cells allows newer, healthier skin to surface and thrive.
-Dead skin build up can block hair follicles on the face and lead to – you guessed it – ingrown hairs.
+Removing old, dead skin cells allowing newer, healthier skin to surface and thrive.
+Dead skin build-up can block hair follicles on the face and lead to – you guessed it – ingrown hairs.
 Exfoliators can also help unearth ingrown hairs, making that whole “tweezer thing” we spoke about moot.

 Following up with a good exfoliating scrub can help get rid of any excess dead skin that might be left from shaving.
 Be careful about how often you do this, as exfoliating too much can dry out and irritate the skin.

 There are several effective ways to exfoliate, so try a few to see what works.
 The most popular form of exfoliation is the Facial Scrub.
 These are facial cleansers designed with some grit that provide a super deep cleanse and slough dead skin, impurities, and blackheads down the drain.
 There are many other ways to exfoliate including pads, wipes, tools, or even volcanic stones.SHOP FACE SCRUBS